ThomasPfuhl/gdm/README.md

 All customizing files are located in the folder ``custom``.
 Please edit them:
 - `about.html` contains a description of your application.
+- `404.html` is a customizable page for handling the http code 404 "not found".
 - With `custom.js` and `custom.css` you can adapt the layout to your corporate identity.
 - Finally provide the logos for your institution and your app: `institution_logo.png`, `app_logo.png`